 - Throughout history, the mind has been associated with the body, ego, and the connection between the spiritual and physical realms.

 - Dreaming of symbols of the mind can signify that there is something going on inside of you that needs to be addressed.

 “All problems are illusions of the mind.”– Eckhart Tolle

-Mind symbolism is found in artwork, books, movies, and television.
+Mind symbolism is found in artwork, books, movies (also check out spiritual movies on Amazon Prime), and television.
 The most common forms of mind symbols are the brain, the yin yang, the lightbulb, and the gears.

 The brain symbolizes the mind because it is where cognition, emotion, and memory are generated.
 The human brain is unique in its capacity for higher-order thought and complex behavior.

 This distinguishes us from other animals and makes us capable of symbolic thought.
 Symbolic thought is the ability to understand and use language, think abstractly, and represent concepts with symbols.

 The yin and yang can be applied to the human mind.
 The left brain is considered to be the yin, while the right brain is considered to be the yang.